email linkedin

 Paraffinic fuels, such as HVO and XTL, are fully compatible with the current logistic systems and practices.
 Their tendency to pick up and solve water is even lower than that of traditional diesel fuels.
 During long-term storage paraffinic fuels behave like traditional diesel fuels (no need for a “use before” date).
 Paraffinic fuels do not contain any risky impurities.
 No blending ratio causes risk of precipitations or phase separation.
 However, some precipitation of paraffins originating either from the fossil part or HVO/XTL may take place if temperature is below cloud point for a long period.

 Paraffinic fuels as such or as a blending component in diesel fuels does not require any additional precautions compared to fully fossil diesel fuels as concerns microbial growth.
-However, good housekeeping is needed as microbes may grow all fuels in the presence of water and favorable conditions over an extended time period.
+However, good housekeeping is needed as microbes may grow in all fuels in the presence of water and favorable conditions over an extended time period.
 Tests at low temperatures (< +10 °C) with paraffinic fuel showed no microbiological growth (Neste 2016).

-The flash point of HVO/XTL that meets standard is above +55 °C meaning that it can be stored and transported like standard diesel fuel.
+The flash point of HVO/XTL standard is above +55 °C meaning that compliant product can be stored and transported like standard diesel fuel.
 When neat HVO/XTL (100%) is shipped with the shipping name "Alkanes (C10-C26), linear and branched" under MARPOL Annex II, Category Y and ShipType 3, cargo shall be carried on chemical tankers with prewash requirements.
-HVO (NExBTL Renewable Diesel) is included into the IMO Biofuel category, and therefore a blend containing HVO and minimum 75% of diesel fuel or gasoil is shipped as a MARPOL Annex I cargo.
+HVO (Renewable Diesel) is included into the IMO Biofuel category, and therefore a blend containing HVO and minimum 75% of diesel fuel or gasoil is shipped as a MARPOL Annex I cargo.
 If a blend contains less than 75% of diesel or gasoil then a cargo is carried under MARPOL Annex II requirements, Category X and ShipType 2.
 This means that tank wash waters need to be unloaded to a shore facility.
 (Mikkonen et al. 2012).

 Antistatic additive can be used in HVO to allow high pumping velocities, which otherwise would be limited due to the low electrical conductivity of HVO (comparable to that of sulfur-free diesel fuels).